-The Carbon Market Institute (CMI) has today welcomed the Albanese Government’s new Climate Bill, labelling legislated 2030 and 2050 targets as vital signals for accountability and investment, as well as important platforms for greater ambition as Australia looks to the 2035 NDC and beyond.
+The Carbon Market Institute (CMI) has today welcomed the passing of the Albanese Government’s Climate Bill into law as a vital signal for accountability and investment, as well as an important platform for greater ambition as Australia looks to the 2035 NDC and beyond.

-CMI CEO John Connor said legislated commitments were an important symbol of progress in Australia’s decarbonisation journey and for its reputation on the global stage, however re-iterated the work still to be done to facilitate and ‘ratchet up’ the government’s new agenda:
+CMI CEO John Connor said the legislated commitment was another important symbol of progress in Australia’s decarbonisation journey and for its reputation on the global stage, however re-iterated the work still to be done to facilitate and ‘ratchet up’ the government’s new agenda:

-“Legislated targets will provide the strong policy certainty that industry and the business community have been missing for some time, and as such, it’s a really important milestone for climate progress in this country.
+“Today’s announcement provides the strong policy certainty that industry and the business community have been missing for some time, and as such, it’s a really important milestone for climate progress in this country.
 We also welcome the additional transparency and accountability measures embedded in the new Bill through the work of Green and Independent members.”

-“The rubber will really hit the road once these reforms are complete, and will lay the foundation for an even stronger 2035 NDC, which is also due for submission within this term of government,” he said.
+“The rubber will really hit the road once these reforms are complete, and will lay the foundation for an even stronger 2035 NDC, which will need to be prepared within this term of government,” he said.

-Importantly, CMI notes that the new legislation will also empower the Climate Change Authority to track progress against these targets, as well as advise on future targets under the Paris Agreement.
+Importantly, CMI notes that the new legislation also empowers the Climate Change Authority to track progress against these targets, as well as advise on future targets under the Paris Agreement.

 “It’s vital that we have these independent institutions in place to remain accountable and also ensure we are learning from global best practice,” said Connor.